 - a.
 Vehicular parking shall be required and adjusted for mixed-use as shown in Tables 11 and 12.
 The Required Parking is calculated according to Table 11 based on the Building Function.
 The Adjusted Parking is the Required Parking reduced by the Sharing Factor in Table 12.
 The Sharing Factor only applies to the amount of parking that is available for sharing among two or more Functions. - b.
 On-street parking available along the Frontage Lines that correspond to each lot shall be counted toward the Required Parking of the building on the same lot. - c.
-The Required Parking may be modified by the CRC by Warrant. - d.
 Parking shall be accessed by the Rear Alley or Rear Lane, when such are avail-

-- able on the Community Plan. - e.
-Parking lots shall be masked from the Frontage Line by a Liner Building or Streetscreen as specified in Section 5.4.5b. - f.
+- able on the Community Plan. - d.
+Parking lots shall be masked from the Frontage Line by a Liner Building or Streetscreen as specified in Section 5.4.5b. - e.
 All parking areas except for Driveways shall be located at the Third Layer as illustrated in Table 16D.
-Garages shall be at the Third Layer. - g.
-The Required Parking may be provided within one-quarter mile of the site that it serves. - h.
-A minimum of one bicycle rack place shall be provided within the Public or Private Frontage for every ten off-street vehicular parking spaces. - i.
+Garages shall be at the Third Layer. - f.
+The Required Parking may be provided within one-quarter mile of the site that it serves. - g.
+A minimum of one bicycle rack place shall be provided within the Public or Private Frontage for every ten off-street vehicular parking spaces. - h.
 For buildings on Secondary Grids (S-Grids), parking lots may be alllowed in the First Layer by Warrant.